-- The [White Balance] and [Color Matrix Tuning] settings in the custom picture file (125) take precedence over the white balance set with these procedures. - You can use the MENU > [1\text{\ti}\text{\texi\text{\text{\text{\texi}\text{\texi}\text{\text{\text{\text{\ti}}}}\tightit{\text{\text{\text{\t - When an RC-V100 Remote Controller is connected to the camera, you can adjust the white balance with the remote controller's AWB button, A button, B button, PRESET button and ▶ button. - The color temperatures displayed on the screen are approximate.
+- The [White Balance] and [Color Matrix Tuning] settings in the custom picture file (126) take precedence over the white balance set with these procedures. - You can use the MENU > ['\textsup Camera Setup] > [Shockless WB] setting to make the transition look smoother when you change the white balance settings. - The color temperatures displayed on the screen are approximate.
 Use them only as a reference.